smclab/liferay-theme-hooks/packages/liferay-theme-autoprefixer-hook/README.md

 # @smclab/liferay-theme-autoprefixer-hook

-This hook is meant to be used in combination with liferay-theme-tasks to automatically autoprefix your css.
+> A [Liferay Theme Tasks](https://github.com/liferay/liferay-theme-tasks) hook to automate CSS vendor prefixing

 If you found this hook useful you might consider checking out [liferay-theme-hooks](https://github.com/smclab/liferay-theme-hooks)!

 ## Installation

-After you created your theme (for example with the [Liferay Theme Generator](https://github.com/liferay/generator-liferay-theme)) you can add @smclab/liferay-theme-autoprefixer-hook by installing it inside your root folder:
+After you created your theme (for example with the [Liferay Theme Generator](https://github.com/liferay/generator-liferay-theme)) you can add `@smclab/liferay-theme-autoprefixer-hook` by installing it inside your root folder:

 ```bash
 cd my-awesome-theme